ROM: A Member Value Framework for Credit Unions

-The Return of the Member Index (ROM) is a holistic scoring system that uses the quarterly 5300 Call Report to assess the value a member derives from a credit union against relevant peer groups in three main areas of operations:
+The Return of the Member Index (ROM) helps bring this purpose back into focus.
+ROM uses data from the quarterly 5300 Call Report to evaluate the value a member receives from their credit union compared to relevant peers.
+It offers a holistic view of member benefit across three areas of operations.

-ROM scores measure a credit union's value relative to the peer group.
+ROM looks at a credit union's value relative to your chosen comparison set.
 The score is calculated based on 18 metrics across three categories:

 Return to Savers